Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Eric Katz - Wells Fargo Securities LLC

 Okay.
 And with regard to the cost cutting initiatives, I see quite a bit came out of editorial but also a lot out of production this year.
 Can you talk a little bit about the cuts in production this year and how we should think about that line going forward?
-Can you give us any indication who (22:08) the cost savings related to a reduction in Time Magazine circulation that's expected next year?
+Can you give us any indication as to how to size the cost savings related to a reduction in Time Magazine circulation that's expected next year?

 Susana D'Emic - Time, Inc.